MrR0807/Notes/README.md

 * Kubernetes Native Microservices with Quarkus, and MicroProfile
 * OpenShift in Action
 * Terraform in Action
-* Vert.x in Action
 * PostgreSQL: Up and Running
 * Introducing Maven
 * Mastering Kafka Streams and ksqlDB
-* Practical Vavr
 * Neo4j in Action
 * GraphQL in Action
-* Redis in Action
 * MongoDB in Action, Second Edition
 * Istio in Action
 * Rust in Action